andreisudarikov19/kube-starlight/README.md

 # kube-starlight

-This is an experiment to run an Astro-based Starlight documentation engine in Kubernetes
+> This is an experiment to run an Astro-based Starlight documentation engine in Kubernetes.